-Backhaus et al. [37] were one of the first to analyse serum with FTIR spectroscopy in 2010, in order to detect breast cancer.
-98 patients between 31- and 96-years presenting carcinomas in situ from 2mm to 2cm of diameter were recruited, along with other 98 healthy patients.
+In 2010, Backhaus et al. [37] were one of the first to analyse serum with FTIR spectroscopy in order to detect breast cancer.
+98 patients aged 31-96 years with carcinomas in situ ranging from 2mm to 2cm in diameter were recruited, along with 98 healthy controls.
 They analysed 1 µL of serum for each patient, after diluting it with 3 µL of distilled water and drying it on a Si-plate.
 Subsequently, the spectra collected were separated into classes using two independent machine learning classification methods: cluster analysis (unsupervised) and artificial neural networks (ANN; supervised).
 Both models performed with sensitivity and specificity above 95%.
 Sensitivity and specificity of cluster analysis accounted for 98% and 95% respectively, whilst a sensitivity of 92% and a specificity of 100% were determined with ANN.
 The results were also tested against 11 other different diseases separately to confirm no other factors were interfering in the classification models and 79% of breast cancer patients were successfully assigned to the correct class.

 Ollesch et al. [38] investigated the use of HT-FTIR transmission spectroscopy to distinguish between urinary bladder cancer and suspected bladder cancer patients suffering from inflammation.
-The goal of their research was to identify the spectral biomarkers responsible for the classification and validate them through the study.
+The aim of their research was to identify the spectral biomarkers responsible for the classification and validate them through the study.
 135 were the patients included in the dataset: 89 urinary bladder cancer cases and 46 controls, all confirmed by cytology and pathological biopsy.
-Both linear discriminant analysis (LDA) and random forest (RF) were used as classification models; the latter performed better, scoring high in sensitivity (93±10%) but poorly in specificity (46±18%); results attributable to the class imbalance.
+Both linear discriminant analysis (LDA) and random forest (RF) were used as classification models; the latter performed better, scoring high in sensitivity (93±10%) but poorly in specificity (46±18%); results being attributable to the class imbalance.
 In 2014, the research team updated their results by presenting multiple data analysis outputs on different datasets, the wider one of 286 patients in total (urinary bladder cancer versus control patients).
 RF classification outperformed the previous specificity values obtained, accounting for 86±9%, however the sensitivity dropped of more than ten percentage points to 82±9% [39].

 Maitra et al. [40] studied the potential discrimination between four different classes of oesophageal diseases: inflammation, Barrett’s, low-grade dysplasia, high-grade dysplasia and oesophageal adenocarcinoma.
 They analysed plasma, saliva, urine and serum; the genetic algorithms combined with quadratic discriminant analysis (GA-QDA) model achieved a remarkable performance with the serum dataset, scoring only four classification errors in the training set and two in the validation set on a total of 124 samples; this showed a powerful use of the ATR-FTIR technique for oesophageal cancer discrimination.
 Moreover, Yap et al. [41] investigated extracellular vesicles contained in urine as potential biomarker for prostate cancer detection.
 Preliminary results of a principal component analysis combined with linear discriminant analysis (PCA-LDA) model performed on a small dataset (11 patients) showed a potential development of the ATR-FTIR spectroscopy diagnostic approach for prostate cancer, as the model achieved a sensitivity of 83% and a specificity of 60%.
-On the other hand, Giamougiannis et al. [42] analysed ascites (i.e. abnormal secretion of fluid in the peritoneal cavity) of 45 patients presenting benign gynaecological pathologies, borderline ovarian tumours and confirmed ovarian cancer.
-The team performed partial least squares discriminant analysis (PLS-DA) on the spectral dataset, obtaining 79% of sensitivity and 93% of specificity of the model discriminating cancer samples against benign pathologies and the borderline category; a remarkable data analysis step-forward from the ovarian cancer study published in 2013 by Gajjar et al. [34], where the best results were achieved with the forward feature selection (FFS) classifier.
+In contrast, Giamougiannis et al. [42] analysed ascetic fluid (i.e. abnormal secretion of fluid in the peritoneal cavity) of 45 patients with benign gynaecological pathologies, borderline ovarian tumours and confirmed ovarian cancer.
+The team performed partial least squares discriminant analysis (PLS-DA) on the spectral dataset, obtaining 79% sensitivity and 93% specificity of the model discriminating cancer samples against benign pathologies and the borderline category; a remarkable data analysis step-forward from the ovarian cancer study published in 2013 by Gajjar et al. [34], where the best results were achieved with the forward feature selection (FFS) classifier.